What Distance Education Offers

 Graduate and Professional Certificates and Degree Programs

-Individuals interested in graduate and professional degrees may apply to enroll in a wide range of nationally ranked graduate and professional certificates through Kenan-Flagler Business School, Journalism and Mass Communication, Nursing, Public Health, Social Work and the Department of Allied Health Sciences in the School of Medicine.
+Individuals interested in graduate and professional degrees may apply to enroll in a wide range of nationally ranked graduate and professional certificates through Kenan-Flagler Business School, and the schools of Media and Journalism, Nursing, Gillings Global Public Health, Social Work and the Department of Allied Health Sciences in the School of Medicine.
 Visit the website for each program to learn more.

 GRADUATE DEGREE PRGMS